There’s so much to love about this chocolate cake recipe, because it’s the best:

 Why a rich chocolate cake belongs on a site about teaching kids to love good food

-This old-fashioned chocolate cake is so rich and satisfying that when you eat a slice…you feel totally satisfied.
-No cravings for extra bites when you walk through the kitchen.
+There’s a reason why I say this is the best chocolate cake recipe.
+It’s so satisfying that when you eat a slice…you feel totally full.
+No cravings for extra nibbles next time you walk through the kitchen.
 Just happiness.

 What about the sugar?

-Now that our kids are out of the toddler stage (a time when I still think they don’t need a lot of sugar), I’m looking at desserts a little differently.
+Now that our kids are out of the toddler stage (when I think they don’t need a lot of sugar), I’m looking at desserts a little differently.
 To help guide these guys toward healthy, happy eating habits for life, I say this to dessert: Let’s eat full sugar, full fat, full FLAVOR treats.
 But let’s have small portions.
 And let’s eat them less often.

 At our house we usually declare weekends Dessert Night.
 Then we don’t have to discuss/cajole/bargain with anyone Monday through Thursday.